sjbylo/example-bash-operator/README.md

 ./operator.sh   # Hit Ctr-C to stop it!
 ```

-A test script works by setting the CR replicas value and by deleting and adding pods.
-The number of pods should always be kept to the desired state, as defined by .spec.replicas in the CR.
+A test script works by setting the CR replica value and by deleting and adding pods.
+The number of pods should always be kept to the desired state, as defined by .spec.replica in the CR.
 Start the test script:

 ```